erroronline1/caro/readme.md

 * Declaration of Conformity: **not applicable**

 ### Stakeholder requirements
+This application is developed for the public service P&O-Department of the University Hospital Heidelberg.

 Stakeholder identification:
 * User (regular employees)
 * CEO (Chief executive officer)